Optum/runiac/README.md

 - Keeping Your Pipelines Simple
 - Plugin-based

-> NOTE: the below documentation is out of date and will be removed soon.
+> NOTE: README documentation is out of date and will be removed soon.
 Please see [runiac.io](https://runiac.io) for latest docs

 runiac's primary goal is enabling easy, meaningful local development that mimics a production deployment.
-This enables two large benefits:

-- Changes can be tested quickly and reliably from a local machine, knowing the

 [comment]: <> (runiac is meant to be run as an image.
 We do **not** recommend running the `runiac` executor binary in another image, as it might not work.)